LakshmiRadhakrishnan09/AWS-Security-Specialist/KMS.md

 - S3 used data key for AES 256 encryption

 Master key is identified by keyId, Key arn, alias, alias arn. **Alias** is used for rotating and it points to current master key. \
-Encrypted data key has reference to master key ID.
+Encrypted data key has reference to master key ID( Check if this correct!!)
 So even in case master key is rotated, it refers to old master key. \
 Application code use alias.
 So no need to update application even if key is rotated.

 Each object has different data key.

 #### EBS Encryption

 Optional feature u can enable when u create a volume.
 An unencrypted volume cannot be enabled with encryption directly.
-U need to create snapshot first.U can enable encryption while **copying** snapshot or while **creatig new volume from snapshot**.
+U need to create snapshot first.U can enable encryption while **copying** snapshot or while **creating new volume from snapshot**.
 Inorder to change encryption also same.
-(Note: While taking snapshot u cannot specify encryption)
+(Note: While taking snapshot u cannot specify encryption.
+Only after taking snapshot.)

 - EBS calls KMS service to get data key.
 - The encrypted data key is stored in the volume.